 Collaborative Music Making 2

 This is a practical course in music performance and presentation in collaborative settings.
 These settings include performances in large and small ensembles (for example orchestra, big band and choir), as well contemporary combinations such as jazz, laptop ensembles and pop bands.
 It consists of rehearsals and performances in a range of ensembles involving collaborative engagement with other performers, composers and creative producers.
 There will also be classes on specific topics relevant to all forms of musical collaboration.
 Included is the development of skills in audio and video recording applicable to group and ensemble activities.
-Works performed are selected from wide variety of musical styles and repertoires.
+Works performed are selected from a wide variety of musical styles and repertoires.

 1. The ability to contribute to an ensemble through performance, composition, arrangement and/or production.